 Furthermore, the evaluation of the second Community programme on genetic resources in agriculture underlined the need for further action to enhance conservation of genetic diversity within agriculture, and to promote sustainable use of traditional varieties and breeds so as to make conservation economically viable.

-Following an initiative tabled by the European Parliament, the European Commission (DG Agriculture and Rural Development) contracted a “Preparatory action on EU plant and animal genetic resources in agriculture”.
-The project was launched in July 2014 for a period of two years.
+Following an initiative tabled by the European Parliament, the European Commission (DG Agriculture and Rural Development) contracted two “Preparatory action on EU plant and animal genetic resources in agriculture”.
+The projects were launched in July 2014 for a period of five years.

-The objective of this preparatory action is to support the EU in recognising the potentials for added value in the field of conservation and sustainable use of agricultural genetic resources.
-In particular, the project will:
+The objective of the first preparatory action was to support the EU in recognising the potentials for added value in the field of conservation and sustainable use of agricultural genetic resources.
+In particular, the project has:

-- identify, describe, and analyse activities undertaken in the EU Member States regarding the conservation and sustainable use of agricultural and forest genetic resources; and
+- identified, described, and analysed activities undertaken in the EU Member States regarding the conservation and sustainable use of agricultural and forest genetic resources; and

-The study covers the 28 EU Member States, and the following domains:
+The study covered the 28 EU Member States, and the following domains:

 - Plant genetic resources;